Houston Divorce Lawyers

 Frequently Asked Questions About Divorce in Texas

 One of the most important and difficult decisions you will ever face is deciding whether or not to end your marriage.
 It is critical to approach the question from a rational rather than an emotional standpoint.
 In many ways, it is a business decision that necessitates the consideration of numerous factors.
-After reviewing this list of questions, you may reconsider your course of action, or you will be better prepared to proceed while working with your attorney.
+After reviewing this list of questions, you may reconsider your course of action or be better prepared to proceed while working with your attorney.

 Does Texas Recognize Legal Separation?